 The term “metrics” refers to general statistics and performance measurements.
 Metrics allow organizations to track lead behavior over time and create greater precision in the execution of marketing activities.
 They help marketers identify, target, and effectively reach leads by studying their preferences, behaviors, devices, geographies, search queries and much more.

-Mobile optimization refers to the realtime reconstruction and display of a websites pages to accommodate the mobile device used to view it.
+Mobile optimization refers to the real-time reconstruction and display of websites pages to accommodate the mobile device used to view it.
 Think iPhone, Tablet, Laptop, etc. When a website is mobile optimized with “responsive design,” all website pages will appear to automatically arrange themselves or simplify the display of content for optimal viewing based on a given user’s screen size and orientation.

-This is a lead is the process of managing relationships with leads that are not necessarily ready to purchase.
+This is a lead in the process of managing relationships with leads that are not necessarily ready to purchase.
 The purpose is to educate, inform and provide incentives to win their business when they are ready to buy.
 A lead nurturing workflow includes automatically following up with leads, guiding them through your buyer’s journey, and finally, converting the leads into a customer.

 Think of this as old-school marketing.
 This traditional paradigm is well understood by marketers and has been defined by making significant investments to “buy” an audience as the default practice for the greater part of the last century—pre Facebook.

 With Outbound Marketing, marketers “purchase” a target segment through a proprietary media channel for a high CPM (cost per thousand) that includes a pool of suspects—many of who may not be interested or receptive to a highly-crafted and refined marketing message.
 This message is then pushed to them with as much frequency as possible based on a media budget.
 The challenge with this practice has always been to reduce the amount of spending “waste” in the CPM to get the most efficient access to an audience possible.